xwmx/nb/README.md

 Description:
   Move or rename a note.
 Move the note to <path> or change the file type.
-  When file extension is omitted, the existing extension will be used.
+  When file extension is omitted, the existing extension is used.

   `move` and `rename` are aliases and can be used interchangably.